zhusq20/zhusq20/README.md

 ## Ni Hao 👋
 - 🔭 I’m currently working on machine learning and system research.
 - 📫 How to reach me: zhusq20@gmail.com
-- ⚡ Fun fact: I’m not exactly a morning person and waking up early is always a challenge!
+- ⚡ Fun fact: I’m not exactly a morning person and waking up early is always a challenge.
 <!--
 **zhusq20/zhusq20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.